stuiterveer/afvaller/src/Providers/README.md

 # Purpose of this directory
 This directory holds all the logic for the definition of external waste processors.
-If you want to add ned ones, this is where you add one.
+If you want to add new ones, this is where you add one.

 # Creating a new provider
 1. Create a new python file in this directory for the provider you want to add.